How to Choose an MBA Program — According to Former AdComs (2025–2026)

 How to Research Top MBA Programs

-For each school you're considering, start with its website.
+Most business schools maintain detailed websites outlining their curriculum, courses, program length, faculty, and admissions process.
+With that, start visiting their website.
 All business schools have robust information about their respective programs online, including details about their curriculum, faculty, student life, application requirements, and what they're looking for in candidates.
 That's the first step.
 Once you've done that, follow up by browsing blogs, listening to podcasts, and following the social accounts of MBA graduates whose backgrounds match your own.
-This is a good way to get a feel for what each school has to offer, both from the schools' perspectives and from the perspective of its affiliates and alumni.
+This is a good way to get a feel for what each school has to offer, both from the school's perspective and from the perspective of its affiliates and alumni.

 To conduct even more in-depth research, reach out to current and past MBA students in your network and ask them if they'd be willing to chat about their business school experience.
 Most will.